 Modern Finnish Clothing

 Fashion in Finland has a long history, dating back to the country’s pre-Christian era.
-Some people still wear traditional Finnish clothing, especially in the rural areas of the country.
+Some people still wear traditional Finland clothing, especially in the rural areas of the country.
 However, most Finns now wear modern, Western-style clothing.

 Finnish men typically wear jeans, shirts and jackets.
 They also often wear sport coats and sweaters, particularly in the colder months.
 Finnish women usually dress similarly to their counterparts in other Western countries.